 Yes, there are stricter controls in place in terms of verifying a user’s age and school—but the main tool for verification is still Facebook.

 This is clearly a recipe for disaster.
 Children can easily lie about their credentials on Mark Zuckerberg’s network—it already has a problem with underage users.
 This could potentially grant them access to the message boards of friends’ (or enemies’) schools where they could wreak anonymous havoc.

 More worrying, however, is the potential for adults to pose as children and gain access.
 It would take most internet-savvy people less than five minutes to create a fake Facebook profile that purports to be a 15-year-old school-goer.
 Add a few people from the school you want to target and you’d presumably be given access.

 4. Personal Details

 We live in an age of government surveillance, spying programs, and eroding privacies.
 This is bad enough where adults’ information is concerned, but as a parent, do we not have a responsibility to protect our children from these concerns for as long as possible?

 Once again, this comes back to the usage of Facebook.
 The app’s website says “We use your friends, education, and location information [to verify your school]”.
-Why should the app be given so much information about a minor’s personal life?
+Why should the app have so much information about a minor’s personal life?
 It’s creepy.

-Even if they aren’t using the details for nefarious (read: money-making) purposes, what happens if their servers are hacked?
-All the app’s anonymity is lost in a heartbeat.
+Even if they aren’t using the details for nefarious (read: money-making) purposes, what happens if someone hacks its servers?
+The app would lose its anonymity in a heartbeat.